klei1984/max/defects.md

 79. **[Fixed]** The function (cseg01:0009C6F6) responsible for resource distribution on maps uses an uninitialized variable by mistake.
 Fixing this issue potentially alters the original resource distribution probabilities.

-80. Units that can pass land as well as water do not update the sprite base frame index after they are picked up from water by air transport and dropped down onto land.
+80. **[Fixed]** Amphibious units that can pass land as well as water do not update the sprite base frame index after they are picked up from water by air transport and dropped down onto land.
+When an engineer builds a water platform or bridge and finishes the operation the same issue happens and the engineer does not switch to the water specific sprite base frame index in case it moves to a water tile.
+When a constructor or an engineer builds a stationary unit and finishes the operation the same issue happens and the builders do not switch to the water specific sprite base frame indices in case they move to a water tile.
 <br>
     <video class="embed-video" preload="metadata" controls loop muted playsinline>
     <source src="{{ site.baseurl }}/assets/clips/defect_80.mp4" type="video/mp4">
     </video>
-    The transporter's activate event should check the destination cell type.
+    The proposed defect fix is that the transporter's activate event handler (cseg01:000FFC49) shall check the destination cell type; the builder units' leave build site event handlers (cseg01:000F1740, cseg01:000FF933) shall check the destination cell type; the air transporter's unload event handler (cseg01:000FE900) shall check the destination cell type.

 81. **[Fixed]** The algorithm (cseg01:00076144) that draws attack and scan ranges on screen misbehaves at extreme ranges combined with high level of zoom.
 <br>